-NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Vical Incorporated, a Delaware corporation (the "Company"), will be held on Thursday, May 26, 2011, at 8:00 a.m.
-Pacific Time at the Woodfin Hotel, 10044 Pacific Mesa Boulevard, San Diego, California 92121, for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual Meeting of Stockholders of Vical Incorporated, a Delaware corporation (the "Company"), will be held on Thursday, May 22, 2014, at 8:00 a.m.
+Pacific Time at the offices of Cooley LLP, 4401 Eastgate Mall, San Diego, California 92121, for the following purposes:

-1. To elect two nominees named herein as Class I directors to serve until the 2014 Annual Meeting of Stockholders and until their respective successors are elected;

-2. An advisory approval of the compensation of the Company's named executive officers, as described on the accompanying Proxy Statement;

-3. An advisory vote on the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers;

-4. To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as independent registered public accounting firm of the Company for its fiscal year ending December 31, 2011; and

-5. To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. To elect two nominees named herein as Class I directors to serve until the 2017 Annual Meeting of Stockholders and until their respective successors are elected; - 2.
+To approve, on an advisory basis, the compensation of the Company's named executive officers, as described in the accompanying Proxy Statement; - 3.
+To ratify the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2014; and - 4.
+To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.